tic-ncthu/MuseBand/README.md

 # MuseBand
 This is for 2015 Tic100

-App for Android app code\n
+App for Android app code
-	Work by Thunnus\n
+Work by Thunnus

-LinkIt for LinkIt ONE code\n
+LinkIt for LinkIt ONE code
-	Work by Gary\n
+Work by Gary

-Azure for Microsoft Azure related codes\n
+Azure for Microsoft Azure related codes
-	Work by andycom12000\n
+Work by andycom12000